K-wires can be applied to many different fracture patterns. Considerations include fracture obliquity, comminution, and soft tissue status.

 Immediate postoperative treatment is rest, ice, and elevation.

-X-ray the foot at six weeks to confirm satisfactory union and remove K-wires if present.
+X-ray the toe at six weeks to confirm satisfactory union and remove K-wires if present.
 Once the fracture is united, the orthosis may be gradually discontinued.